zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-12-01_object_oriented_programming.md

 - In this example, an instance is also defined when we created the object

 ### Main Concepts of OOP
-- Encapsulation
-  - All information is stored inside an object
-  - Information cannot be accessed by other object
-  - Only public methods can be accessed
-  - Keeps object neatly packed and avoids unexpected changes
 - Abstraction
   - Only useful parts of the code are shown
   - Unnecessary code is hidden